 In this interview series, we caught up with Scot Herrick from Cube Rules LLC who shares his expertise and insights about job search, career change, etc.in today’s marketplace.

 Tell Us a Little Bit about Your Company

 helps people find a job, have job success, and gain employment security.

 How Did You Get Started in This Path?

 I started blogging in 2006 because I thought it was a good way to share career information.

-It started out as a way to share what I was seeing in the workplace.
+It started as a way to share what I was seeing in the workplace.

 Then it became more serious when I started noticing how few people knew how to navigate a career.

-Then it became really serious when I realized that all the“career management” stuff was really job skills that needed building — but they were used so infrequently, few people were very good at it.
+Then it became really serious when I realized that all the “career management” stuff was job skills that needed building — but they were used so infrequently, few people were very good at it.